 Scatter ashes into a shallow trench

 A shallow trench or groove is dug in the soil.
-The ashes are ceremonially poured into the trench, and at the conclusion of the ceremony, the trench is covered with soil.
+The ashes are ceremonially poured into the trench, which is then covered with soil at the conclusion of the ceremony.
 The trench can take the shape of a heart or spell out a word.

 Some people scatter ashes using the trench technique on a beach and time it so the tide breaks down the trench and washes the ashes out to sea.
 Like watching a sand castle be taken into the tide.